top of page

 My rules

-So for my experiment, I want to correlate that there is a relationship that affects your health after retirement within the framework that if you cannot be generous at the level you were before retirement you will have a short life after you retire.
-I want to have the data to underwrite, with high probability, that a long life after retirement requires one to have a platform to be generous at the moment retirement begins.
+With this power, I want to correlate that there is a relationship that affects your health after retirement within the framework that if you cannot be generous at the level you were before retirement, you will have a short life after you retire.
+I want to have the data to underwrite, with a high probability, that a long life after retirement requires one to have a platform to be generous at the moment retirement begins.
+Within this experiment, we would test the amount of generosity offered to the world to survive.
+However, this quantity is not the same for everyone.

-Within this experiment, we would test that the amount of generosity that is required to be given isn’t the same for everyone.
-Unfortunately, the ”scrooges'' will sometimes live to a ripe old age.
-There are case studies that show a correlation between age, health, or lifestyle at this retirement milestone that indicates how long you are going to live.
-But just when someone shows this correlation, someone shows one that puts it in doubt.
+Case studies show a correlation between health and lifestyle at the retirement milestone and how long you will live.
+But just when someone shows this correlation, someone throws out an example to disprove it.
 You always have the evidence that Keith Richards will continue to live until he is a hundred.
-So this isn’t accurate across all people.
-Instead, I want to see that maintaining the amount of generosity, equal to the amount given before retirement, is the correlation.
+So health is not cart blanc to longevity.
+Instead, I want to determine if maintaining the amount of generosity correlates to longevity.

 What’s interesting is that we didn’t find any sociodemographic, lifestyle, or health factors that affected the relationship between delayed retirement and a lower risk of dying. - Nicole Torres - HBR